 Fieldwork started in March 2009 with around 800 respondents interviewed every week across England using an in-home interview format.
 Every year at least 45,000 interviews are undertaken.

 The survey uses a quota sampling method to ensure that results are representative of the English adult population (16 years and over).
 The MENE Technical Report contains details of the survey methodology, weighting, and estimates of margins of error.
+Please see frequently asked questions about the data: (233kb).

 Using data from the MENE survey, Natural England is supporting the delivery of public health by local government through a key indicator on green space use.